Node Feature Kernels Increase Graph Convolutional Network Robustness: CONCLUSION

-We have introduced, for the first time to the best of our knowledge, the \emph{random} GCN, which we analysed theoretically using random matrix theory.
-Our analysis shed light on the way in which the GCN processes the different sources of information present in attributed graphs.
-In particular, this leads us to conclude that \textit{perturbations of the graph structure strongly influence the performance of the GCN regardless of the information contained in the node features.} In particular, for stochastic blockmmodel graphs the presence of community structure (and the degree to which this structure is present) is required (beneficial) for a message passing scheme which leads to eigenvectors of the message passing operator's Gram matrix that align with the node labels.
-These conclusions were confirmed in multiple experiments with the standard GCN architecture on real-world datasets.
-As expected from our theoretical analysis, we empirically observed graph structure perturbations to have a strong negative impact on the performance of standard GNN architectures, which drops rapidly below the performance of a MLP using only node features.
-On real world data we observe the introduction of a node feature kernel to the GCN's message passing scheme to significantly improve the performance of the GCN in the presence of a noisy graph structure.
-We believe that the introduced random GCN model is likely to be a suitable analysis framework for further GNN models, which combined with random matrix theory can allow us to gain further insight into the inference obtained from these models.
+We have introduced the \emph{random} GCN, which we analysed theoretically using random matrix theory.
+Our analysis allowed us to conclude that \textit{perturbations of the graph structure strongly influence the performance of the GCN regardless of the information contained in the node features.} For stochastic blockmodel graphs the presence of community structure (and the degree to which this structure is present) is required (beneficial) for a message passing scheme which leads to eigenvectors of the message passing operator's Gram matrix that align with the node labels.
+These conclusions were confirmed in multiple experiments with the standard GCN architecture on synthetic and real-world datasets.
+On both synthetic and real-world data we observe \textit{the introduction of a node feature kernel to the GCN's message passing scheme to significantly improve the performance of the GCN in the presence of a noisy graph structure}.

-We provide in the appendix the necessary random matrix theory results, detailed proofs of our main results and further details on our experimentation setup and results.